Hong Kong's new M+ museum accused of censorship | DW | 11.11.2021

 Some pro-Beijing lawmakers in the Hong Kong parliament saw this as a work of art that endangered national security and incited "hatred" against China.

-Tang's comments suggest that the attempt to strike a balance between artistic expression and political censorship has failed.
-Tang said all exhibits must comply with the National Security Law and that certain works in the collection, including the controversial Ai Weiwei photo, will not be on show.
+Tang's comments suggest the attempt to strike a balance between artistic expression and political censorship has failed.
+He said all exhibits must comply with the National Security Law and that certain works in the collection, including the controversial Ai Weiwei photo, will not be on show.

 "The museum is clearly under censorship," Ai Weiwei told news agency Reuters by phone from Cambridge, where he's now based.
 "When you have a museum which cannot or is incapable of defending its own integrity about freedom of speech, then that raises a question.
 And certainly the museum cannot perform well in terms of contemporary culture," he argued.